thesofproject/sof-docs/getting_started/nxp/sof_imx_user_guide.rst

 |    AAC        | sof-imx8-processing-aac-wm8960.m4   | cplay -c 1 -d 0 -f 2 -b 7680 -I MP3 sample.aac  |
 +---------------+-------------------------------------+-------------------------------------------------+

-See :ref:`nxp_topology_files` for the list of topology files to be used on other NXP i.MX boards.
+See :ref:`nxp_topology_files` for the list of topology files to use on other NXP i.MX boards.

-To enable compress audio in SOF firmware you need to enable Codec Adapter component and select appropriate decoding library algorithms.
-On i.MX8 we use Cadence proprietary libraries.
+To enable compress audio in SOF firmware, you must enable the Codec Adapter component and select the appropriate decoding library algorithms.
+For i.MX8, we use the Cadence proprietary libraries:

 .. code-block:: bash